Skip to main content

 • “I'm glad microtransactions for offline modes are gone, a huge win for the community.”

-• “Absolutely disgraceful to slow progression in a single player mode only to sell the solution with microtransactions; they lowered your overall rating in RTG and made it significantly slower to upgrade.
-Even as a 5-star, you will not hit 99 or near it until late in your senior year.
+• “Absolutely disgraceful to slow progression in a single player mode only to sell the solution with microtransactions.
+They lowered your overall rating in road to glory and made it significantly slower to upgrade.
+Even as a 5 star you will not hit 99 or near it until the end of your junior or probably senior year.
 This game is trash.
 Good luck unlocking abilities; either they're more expensive too.
 I will be playing with mods since that's the only way to make this game enjoyable.”

 • “The addition of invasive, predatory microtransactions, especially in an offline mode where there is no multiplayer competition, feels completely anti-consumer.”